Nudged Elastic Band in Topological Data Analysis: Method

 \subsection{0-cells}

-To find 0-cells, we pick a random sample of points from $X$ and flow each along its gradient towards a local maxima of $f$ using the mean shift iterative procedure \citep{Fukunaga, Cheng}.
-Let $y_0 \in X$ be one of the initial points.
+To find the 0-cells of our model, we pick a uniformly random sample of points from $X$ and flow each along the gradient of $f$ towards a local maxima using the mean shift iterative procedure \cite{Fukunaga, Cheng}.
+If the size of $X$ is greater than 2,000 than we select 2,000 uniformly random points from $X$, and if the size of $X$ is at most 2,000 then we use each point of $X$ as a seed for mean shift.
+Let $y_0 \in X$ be one of the random initial points.
 We define a sequence $y_0, y_1, \dots$ by setting $y_{i+1} = m(y_i)$, where the mean shift function $m \colon \R^n \to \R^n$ is defined by